dvreeze/ocp-java-17-learning/doc/chapter13-concurrency.md

 #### Managing a thread's life cycle

 A created `Thread` can be in one of 6 states.
 The 3 "non-pausing" thread states are:
-* *New*
+* *NEW*
   * This is the state of a thread that has been created but not yet started
-* *Runnable*, which means that the thread either runs or is able to run
+* *RUNNABLE*, which means that the thread either runs or is able to run
   * The first time the thread is in this state is after calling `start()` on a freshly created thread
-  * A thread can go from "runnable" to one of the 3 "pausing" states mentioned below, and back from those states to "runnable"
+  * A thread can go from RUNNABLE to one of the 3 "pausing" states mentioned below, and back from those states to RUNNABLE
-* *Terminated*
+* *TERMINATED*
   * This is the end state of the thread, when the `run()` method completes or an uncaught exception is thrown

 The 3 "pausing" thread states are:
-* *Blocked*, so waiting to enter a *synchronized block*
+* *BLOCKED*, so waiting to enter a *synchronized block*
-  * When a thread is runnable and starts waiting for a "monitor lock", it enters this state
+  * When a thread is RUNNABLE and starts waiting for a "monitor lock", it enters this state
-  * When subsequently access to the "monitor lock" has been granted, the thread becomes runnable again
+  * When subsequently access to the "monitor lock" has been granted, the thread becomes RUNNABLE again
-* *Waiting*, so waiting indefinitely to be *notified*
+* *WAITING*, so waiting indefinitely to be *notified*
-  * When a thread is runnable and calls instance method `Object.wait()`, it enters this state
+  * When a thread is RUNNABLE and calls instance method `Object.wait()`, it enters this state
-  * When subsequently in another thread instance method `Object.notify()` is called on the same object, the thread becomes runnable again
+  * When subsequently in another thread instance method `Object.notify()` is called on the same object, the thread becomes RUNNABLE again
-* *Timed_waiting*, so waiting a specified time
+* *TIMED_WAITING*, so waiting a specified time
-  * For example, when a thread is runnable and calls static method `Thread.sleep(long)`, passing a sleep time in milliseconds, it enters this state
+  * For example, when a thread is RUNNABLE and calls static method `Thread.sleep(long)`, passing a sleep time in milliseconds, it enters this state
-  * When the sleep time has passed, the thread becomes runnable again
+  * When the sleep time has passed, the thread becomes RUNNABLE again

 Not all possible thread state changes are mentioned above.
-For example, an interrupted thread in state *Timed_waiting* will go straight back to state *Runnable*.
+For example, an interrupted thread in state *TIMED_WAITING* will go straight back to state *RUNNABLE*.

 Methods `Object.wait()`, `Object.notify()` and `Thread.join()` are beyond the scope of the exam.
 They should not be used anyway.
 The concurrency API should be used instead.